 Figure 6.1.1-1: NAT procedure

-Therefore, to verify the EEC provided IP address, this solution proposes to use the mapping between private IP address, public IP address and port number in the UPF to verify the mapping EEC provided IP address, EES obtained public IP address and port number based on the source IP address and port number of received UE ID API message.

-Editor’s notes: it is FFS if the NAT is not embedded in the UPF.
+Therefore, to verify the EEC provided IP address, this solution proposes to use the mapping between private IP address, public IP address and port number in the UPF to verify the mapping EEC provided IP address, EES obtained public IP address and port number based on the source IP address and port number of received UE ID API message.This solution can be applied in the case where NAT is embedded in the UPF and no matter which NAT mode is used by UPF.

-Editor’s notes: it is FFS if the verification is required when the UPF has the mapping table between public IP address and private IP address.

-Editor’s notes: it is FFS for all the NAT cases, such as PBA (Port based allocation) or deterministic NAT.

 Editor’s notes: it is FFS for the potential risk of exposing the private and public IP addresses of EEC to an entity as EES.

 6.1.2 Solution details